NexusSnippet

 and handle the response with <NexusSnippet>response.json()</NexusSnippet>.</p>

-<p>Don't forget to catch errors: <NexusSnippet>.catch(error => console.error(error))</NexusSnippet></p>
+<p>Don't forget to catch errors: <NexusSnippet>.catch(error => console.error(error))</NexusSnippet></p>To fetch data from an API, use fetch('https://api.example.com/data')and handle the response with response.json().

 Don't forget to catch errors: .catch(error => console.error(error))